ibbles/LearningUnreal/Procedural Content Generation PCG.md

 We we can create a bunch of variants of our main PCG Graph for different purposes.
 For example Small Rocks with small Scale Min and Scale Max, and Large Rocks with large Scale Min and Scale Max.

+## Get Actor Property

+An alternative to explicitly passing parameters to the PCG Graph is to have the PCG Graph get the data it needs from the owning Actor [(6)](https://youtu.be/zEOQk5907Vs?t=1587).
+This is done using the _Get Actor Property_ node, which is described below.

 # World Inspection